rajashtani/InsightForge/apigateway/README.md

 ## Prerequisites

-- **Multipass**: A tool to quickly generate cloud-style Ubuntu VMs on Linux, macOS, or Windows.
 - **Supported OS**: Linux, macOS, or Windows.
 - **Hardware**: At least 4GB RAM, 10GB disk space, and 2 CPU cores available for the VM.